Linda-ui/orbital_HeBao/README.md

 }
 ```

 Next, modify the `main.go` file so that it registers the service with Nacos, has a service name called "length", and uses a customised port number 8893.
-Should you decide to change this port number, avoid using ports already in use by the gateway and other services, or any other programs currently running on your laptop.
+Avoid using ports already in use.
 By default, the gateway runs on port 8080, the echo service runs on ports 8870, 8871, 8872, the sum service runs on ports 9870, 9871, 9872.
 ```go
 package main